April 7, 2026

 Registration

 - Take advantage of special group pricing!
-Get $20 off each ticket when you register three or more people at the same time.
+Get $25 off each ticket when you register two or more people at the same time.

 - Registration fee includes continental breakfast and lunch.